sentientazure/superblogdocs/06_accounts/02_python_4_register_page.md

             Register
         </button>
     </a>
-    ...
+    {% block body %}{% endblock %}
 </body>
 ```

-Now in your article list page, you can see a button that says "Register", clicking on it will take you to the registration page.
+Now you can see a button that says "Register", clicking on it will take you to the registration page.